Project and Filter Pushdown

 2.3 Benefits of Sharding

-Application transparency, meaning that applications can access data without any modifications.
+Transparent to applications, meaning that applications can access data without any modifications.

 3. Performance Comparison